On this page

 Introduction

-In this guide, we’ll show you how to monitor EC2 memory usage using Amazon CloudWatch and the CloudWatch Agent with a straightforward setup.
+In this guide, you’ll learn how to monitor EC2 memory usage using CloudWatch Agent, custom metrics, and Terraform alarms.

 Step 1: Configure a Systems Manager Parameter